Henry Selick: Further work (2000–2009)

-Coraline (2009)
+In March 2005, Selick was set to direct the CGI film The Wall And The Wing for Vinton Studios, based on Laura Ruby's novel of the same name.
 Selick's first feature with Laika, LLC was Coraline, based on the novella Coraline by acclaimed fantasy author Neil Gaiman, and released in 2009.
 It was the first-ever stereoscopic 3D stop-motion animated film.
 The film received generally positive reviews from critics.
 Coraline was nominated for Best Animated Feature as an Academy Award, a BAFTA, and a Golden Globe.